pragyan154/show3d/README.md

 # 🚀 show3d: Turn Your Photos Into Stunning 3D Videos

 Ever wished your photos could come alive like magic? ✨ **show3d** lets you do just that!
-Transform ordinary 2D images into **cinematic 3D parallax videos**, just like Instagram’s 3D photo feature — but on your own Mac.
+Transform ordinary 2D images into **cinematic 3D parallax slideshow videos**, just like Instagram’s 3D photo feature — but on your own Mac.

 Your favorite moments will pop out with depth, creating an immersive visual experience that feels alive.